Exam Integrity and Security

 The NPTE is the property of FSBPT and is protected by contract, trade secret, and federal copyright laws.
 It is a violation of these laws, and thus illegal, to share any information whatsoever about any NPTE question.
-In particular, sharing information about a question recalled from memory or asking someone who has taken the NPTE to share such information is illegal.
+Sharing information about a question recalled from memory, or asking someone who has taken the NPTE to share such information, is illegal.

-Soliciting recalled questions from candidates who have previously taken the exam is deeply unethical for several reasons.
-The first is obvious: you are expected to pass the test based on your own merit and without assistance.
+Yes!
+Soliciting recalled questions from test takers who have previously taken the exam is deeply unethical.
+You are expected to pass the test based on your own merit and without assistance.
 The members of the public who will entrust you with their well-being expect that you are a trustworthy and competent individual.
 By asking previous test takers to share questions with you, you are committing an illegal act and are undermining the very purpose of the exam.
 Also, by soliciting questions from previous test takers, you are encouraging others to commit illegal acts.

 FSBPT aggressively protects the integrity of the NPTE.
 This protection is important to safeguarding the public from persons who do not have the requisite knowledge of physical therapy and therefore are not qualified to practice physical therapy.
 Any person for whom FSBPT has a reasonable suspicion of sharing or soliciting information about any NPTE question may be prohibited from sitting for the NPTE until a full investigation has determined that the person did not share or solicit such information.

-FSBPT has prosecuted and will continue to prosecute individuals who share or solicit others to share any information whatsoever about any NPTE question.
-FSBPT will also report any incidents of candidates requesting questions or sharing questions to their licensing jurisdictions.
-The bottom line:
+FSBPT has prosecuted and will continue to prosecute individuals who share, or solicit others to share, any information whatsoever about any NPTE question.
+FSBPT will also report any incidents of candidates requesting questions or sharing questions to licensing jurisdictions.

 Candidates are required to provide two currently valid forms of identification to be able to sit for the examination.
-Before entering the testing room, a Prometric staff member will take your photograph, scan you with a metal detector wand, and take a digital image of your fingerprint.
+Before entering the testing room, a Prometric staff member will scan you with a metal detector wand, take a digital image of your fingerprint, and take your photograph.
 You will need to give a fingerprint scan each time you enter or leave the testing room.
 Additionally, Prometric records all testing sessions on video.

 You can review Prometric’s Testing Center Regulations and view a video outlining what to expect on test day on Prometric’s website, www.prometric.com.

 FSBPT conducts additional validation and screening analyses following testing.
-In some cases, examination records are selected for additional validation analyses.
+In some cases, examination scores are withheld for additional validation analyses.
 Reasons we may hold scores include: